 If you take aspirin, or other medication that may cause bleeding, you should stop taking them 3 weeks before surgery to reduce the risk of bleeding.
 If you are taking any diet pills (prescription or over-the-counter) or Metformin (a common diabetes medication), you should stop 1 week prior to surgery to avoid anesthesia risks.
 All medications, herbs, vitamins and dietary supplements you take should be carefully reviewed with Dr. Maloney prior to surgery.
 If you are under the care of a physician for any health issues, we may require surgical clearance from your physician and/or cardiologist.

 At your pre-operative consultation with Dr. Maloney you will be given a map to the surgery center and your prescriptions.
 Have these prescriptions filled before surgery so they are at home when you need them.
 You should find a few old towels to put on the bed, the couch and in your friend’s car on the way home from surgery, as you may ooze fluid after surgery through the incisions, especially if liposuction is performed at the same time.
 Be advised that this is not blood.
 Pick up a few bags of frozen peas or corn to use as icepacks after your procedure.
 You need to stay hydrated, so have plenty of water or sports drinks around the house.
 You should also begin a stool softener as narcotic pain medication and anesthesia can make you constipated.

 How is a brachioplasty performed?

 The brachioplasty takes about 2-3 hours.
-The anesthesiologist will put you to sleep for this operation for safety and comfort.
+The anesthesiologist will put you to sleep for this operation for your safety and comfort.
 Dr. Maloney will make an incision starting at your armpit, down the back (or inside) of your arm, to roughly the elbow.
 The skin and extra tissue is removed and the incision closed with both dissolvable and non-dissolving sutures.
 A compression dressing is placed and you will wake up in the recovery room and be ready to go home in about an hour.